inspire-eu-validation/view-service/A.37.IR42.inspire.default.style.md

 # A.37.IR42.inspire.default.style

-**Purpose**: To make combining of layers from different INSPIRE data providers, the layers portraying harmonized particular INSPIRE datasets must be made available with the same harmonized INSPIRE rendering styles as specified in the Data Specification documents for each theme.
+**Purpose**: To make combining of layers from different INSPIRE data providers possible, the layers portraying harmonized particular INSPIRE datasets must be made available with the same harmonized INSPIRE rendering styles as specified in the Data Specification documents for each theme.